timmyyuan/Security-Papers/README.md

 * Sok : (State of) The Art of War : Offensive Techniques in Binary Analysis
 * Data-Oriented Programming : On the Expressivenss of Non-Control Data Attacks
+* A Tough call: Mitigating Advanced Code-Reuse Attacks At The Binary Level
+* Dedup Est Machina: Memory Deduplication as an Advanced Exploitation Vector
+* Return to the Zombie Gadgets: Undermining Destructive Code Reads via Code-Inference Attacks

 ### USENIX Security